 Like it or not, the Full Moon Party has become a big part of tourism in Thailand.
 There’s a lot of controversy surrounding this monthly festival, with many travellers preferring to stay well away from the debauchery, while others have this event firmly planted on their Southeast Asian itinerary.

-If you find yourself on the island of Koh Phangan on the night of the full moon, you may want to stop in and see what all the hype is about.
+There are so many things to do in Koh Phangan, and the full moon party is definitely one of the top.
+If you find yourself on the island on the night of the full moon, you may want to stop in and see what all the hype is about.
 The party can be crazy and if you’re not careful, dangerous.
 Here are 5 tips for surviving a Full Moon Party in Thailand.

 Even though you may feel hot from dancing (or from watching fire twirling!), resist the urge to jump in the sea.
 The waves can be rough and people have even drowned here – mixing alcohol with swimming at night is never a good idea.
 Not to mention the possibility of stepping on something sharp in the water.
 Save your swimming for another day.